 In 2006 on Newgrounds.com Haynes released the first episode of this series.
 It was okay with 2 main draws.
 The first was the crossover of the two franchises with the arrival of Metal Sonic in the Mushroom Kingdom.
 The second was the humor from poking fun at the formula seen in the Mario games.

 The next episode was significantly better and showed what Haynes could do with fight scenes.
 Both the humor and action improved as the series went on, with the final episode having a fast-paced, creative, and hilarious battle against Bowser’s army.
 Unfortunately, it ended in a cliffhanger which was never resolved.
 Years later the series has now been rebooted, which I think is a mistake.
 Yes, the animation has gotten even better with the newest episode, but I’d rather have seen that quality go into finishing the story that fans have wanted to see for a decade.

 Haynes is clearly a knowledgeable fan of Sonic, Mario, and Dragon Ball Z as elements from all three franchises are present throughout the series.
 Sonic and Shadow’s personalities are tweaked enough to make them more closely resemble Goku and Vegeta, respectively.
 The chaos emeralds are a stand-in for the dragon balls, though a lot of fans have pointed out that this is the intention of the Sonic series anyways.
-The fighting abilities of all the characters are more fast paced using techniques from all three series and even the Super Smash Bros series a little bit.
+The fighting abilities of all the characters are more fast-paced using techniques from all three series and even a little bit from Super Smash Bros.
 A fan of any one of these series, or better yet a fan of all three, can enjoy all the references and how the environment and characters are combined to make new possibilities for storytelling.